nv1327/alexa-calculus/README.md

 # Challenges we Ran Into

 Immense challenges emerged over the Alexa-Side of the project.
-This was partially because the documentation was inadequete, and partially because our experience with Alexa is limited.
-Perhaps most tough was processing and extracting the voice command to send to the Wolfram-Side, in particular because little documentation existed on how to link Alexa's script with our core Python files.
+This was partially because the documentation was inadequate, and partially because our experience with Alexa was limited.
+Perhaps the most tough experience was processing and extracting the voice command to send to the Wolfram-Side, in particular because little documentation existed on how to link Alexa's script with our core Python files.

 The final major issue was how Alexa recieved the results.
 The initial strategy was to encompass a JSON file with ```json.loads()``` (to make a JSON file), but that turned out to be unecessary.